-Existing law provides for the licensure and regulation of various healing arts licensees by various boards, as defined, within the Department of Consumer Affairs, including the Board of Psychology.
+Existing law provides for the licensure and regulation of various healing arts licensees by various boards within the Department of Consumer Affairs, including the Board of Psychology.
 Under existing law, until January 1, 2017, the board is vested with the power to enforce the Psychology Licensing Law, and the board consists of 9 members, 4 of whom are public members and 5 of whom are licensed psychologists.
 Existing law specifies that a quorum of the board requires 5 members.
-Existing law requires the board to post information on its licensees, as specified, including, among others, psychological assistants.
-Existing law specifies that a quorum of the board requires including the license status and address of record for a licensee, as specified.
+Existing law requires the board to post information on its licensees, including the license status and address of record for a licensee, as specified.